Nymphing For Salmon: How The Guides Do it

 It takes seconds for a salmon to take a fly in its mouth and another second to spit it out.
 For this reason, I teach my clients to set lightning fast and to set on everything.

-• When watching your indicator or sighter, any slow down, or any twitching, or bouncing, any pulling or sinking, just set the hook.
+Use an indicator or sighter and set the hook for slow down, twitching, bouncing, or any pulling or sinking of the indicator.
 Don’t even think about it, just set it.

 Setting The Hook